tarantool/doc/doc/concepts/engines/memtx.rst

 Storing data with memtx
 =======================

 The ``memtx`` storage engine is used in Tarantool by default.
-It keeps all data in random-access memory (RAM), and therefore has very low read latency.
+The engine keeps all data in random-access memory (RAM), and therefore has a low read latency.

-The obvious question here is:
-if all the data is stored in memory, how can you prevent the data loss in case of emergency such as outage or Tarantool instance failure?
+Tarantool prevents the data loss in case of emergency, such as outage or Tarantool instance failure, in the following ways:

-First of all, Tarantool persists all data changes by writing requests to the write-ahead log (WAL) that is stored on disk.
+*   Tarantool persists all data changes by writing requests to the :ref:`write-ahead log <internals-wal>` (WAL) that is stored on disk.
+Also, Tarantool periodically takes the entire :doc:`database snapshot </reference/reference_lua/box_snapshot>` and saves it on disk.
-Read more about that in the :ref:`memtx-persist` section.
+    Learn more: :ref:`Data persistence <memtx-persist>`.

-In case of a distributed application, there is an option of synchronous replication that ensures keeping the data consistent on a quorum of replicas.
+*   In case of a distributed application, a synchronous replication is used to ensure keeping the data consistent on a quorum of replicas.
     Although replication is not directly a storage engine topic, it is a part of the answer regarding data safety.
-Read more in the :ref:`memtx-replication` section.
+    Learn more: :ref:`Replicating data <memtx-replication>`.

-In this chapter, the following topics are discussed in brief with the references to other chapters that explain the subject matter in details.
+In this section, the following topics are discussed in brief with the references to other sections that explain the subject matter in details.

 ..  contents::
     :local: